 When every cashier is occupied with a transaction, a queue of waiting customers is formed.
 Similarly, when the PHP workers can’t finish requests more quickly than they’re coming in, a backlog is created.

-Where most hosts simply serve traffic on a “first come, first served” basis, WP Engine understands that your site needs to reach real users first.
-With WP Engine, a unique traffic shaping system prioritizes real users above requests from bots, crawlers, and AJAX requests.
-That means your site will always serve real users first (even if your site is being crawled by Google and sending many uncached requests).
+Where most hosts simply serves all traffic on a “first come, first served” basis, WP Engine understands that your site needs to reach real users first.
+On WP Engine, our unique traffic shaping system prioritizes real users above requests from bots, crawlers, and AJAX requests.
+That means your site will always serve real users first.

-The other dilemma other hosts present is that when a server is barraged with uncached traffic, it simply begins denying all new requests.
+Another dilemma other hosts present is that when a server is barraged with uncached traffic, they simply begin denying all new requests.
 On WP Engine our system intelligently chooses oldest waiting requests to be rejected.
 This allows your site to still accept new traffic in the process.
-That means instead of high traffic simply taking your site down, your site can still support new traffic continuously through it all.
+That means instead of high traffic simply taking your site down, your site can still support new traffic continuously through it.

 Our request prioritization and traffic shaping system does a lot of work to protect your site.
 However, there are some known plugins to steer away from.
 The following plugins tend to overwhelm your PHP Workers:

 - Plugins that generate popups

 These types of plugins tend to trigger large amounts of uncached traffic to your site, which is compounded when your site is already receiving heavy traffic.
 If possible, we recommend using any caching settings available for these types of plugins, or avoiding use altogether.
 This will help ensure your site can scale to better support higher traffic.

 A more extensive, updated list can always be found in our disallowed plugins guide here.